 Our office follows the CDC guidelines and those provided by the California Dental Association and the American Dental Association.
-However, since we have a fully accredited outpatient surgery center, our infection control protocols exceed these guidelines, to include the use of UVC lights to sterilize treatment rooms between patients, and Hepa filtration.
+However, our infection control protocols exceed these guidelines, to include the use of UVC lights to sterilize treatment rooms between patients, and Hepa filtration.

 - All appointments are scheduled to allow extra time between patients.

 - Seating in the waiting area has been rearranged to provide at least six feet between patients.

 - Only the patient will be allowed in the consultation and surgery rooms, unless the patient is a minor.

 - Anyone accompanying a patient will be asked to wait in the car, unless the patient is a minor, in which case only one parent should be with the patient.